openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 Other than that we would like to:

 * More testing (including end-to-end testing)
 * Sufficient time for feedback
 * Conduct load testing
+* FIPS-compliant container images for the `insights-runtime-extractor` component
 * User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/blob/main/support/remote_health_monitoring/using-insights-operator.adoc) if needed

 ### Removing a deprecated feature